HaoyueBaiZJU/SACANet-VisDrone-Crowd/README.md

 narrow bands of scales, and have not captured the longrange contextual relationship due to isolated clustering.
 To address that, we propose SACANet, a novel scale-adaptive long-range context-aware network for crowd counting.
-SACANet consists of three major modules: the pyramid contextual module which extracts long-range contextual information and enlarges the receptive field, a scaleadaptive self-attention multi-branch module to attain high scale sensitivity and detection accuracy of isolated clusters, and a hierarchical fusion module to fuse multi-level self-attention features.
-With group normalization, SACANet achieves better optimality in the training process.
+SACANet consists of three major modules: the pyramid contextual module which extracts long-range contextual information and enlarges the receptive field, a scale-adaptive self-attention multi-branch module to attain high scale sensitivity and detection accuracy of isolated clusters, and a hierarchical fusion module to fuse multi-level self-attention features.
 We have conducted extensive experiments using the VisDrone2019 People dataset, the VisDrone2019 Vehicle dataset, and some other challenging benchmarks.
 As compared with the stateof-the-art methods, SACANet is shown to be effective, especially for extremely crowded conditions with diverse scales